rafaeltuelho/business-automation-cicd-showcase/cicd/readme.md

 	* Pipeline
 		> a collection of Tasks that you define and arrange in a specific order of execution as part of your continuous integration flow.
 Each Task in a Pipeline executes as a Pod on your Kubernetes cluster.
 You can configure various execution conditions to fit your business needs.

 You can confirm this by opening the OpenShift Console using the Developer perspective, and accessing Pipelines menu.
-You should see the `ba-cicd-pipeline`
+From the **Project** dropdown list, select `rhpam-sandbox`, then you should see the `ba-cicd-pipeline`:
 ![Pipeline View	](docs/pipelines-view.png)

 Click the `ba-cicd-pipeline` to see its details with a graphical representation.